 - What is Research Ethics?

 - Why lecture on Research Ethics?

 - Conducting and reporting of science

-- Conflicts of interest and conflicts of conflicts
+- Conflicts of interest and conflicts of commitment

 - Relationship in research groups

 - Hazards to good scientific practice

-- What is scientific misconduct?
+- Rules and procedures of the Max Planck Society

-- Rules and procedures of the Max Plan
+- A case study